arkhyst/fast-raven/README.md

 ### Roadmap: v0.3
 - ~~Improvement of typed arguments in DataWorker conditions and values.~~
 - ~~Implementation of logs privacy settings.~~
-- Addition of ValidationWorker.
+- ~~Addition of ValidationWorker.~~

 ### Roadmap: v1.0
+- Improvement of ValidationWorker complexity and ValidationFlags.
+- Implementation of unauthorized flow with redirects after login.
 - Upgrade of Router component: refactor to support more complex architectures.
-- Implementation of unauthorized flow with redirects after login.

 ---